kragen/laserboot/cut-7/README.md

 capable CAD representation with constraint solvers and 3-D visualization and whatnot.

-At some point I feel like I'm going to have to bite the bullet and either switch to a real parametric CAD system or write one.
+At some point I feel like I’m going to have to bite the bullet and either switch to a real parametric CAD system or write one.
 ImplicitCAD, BRL-CAD, FreeCAD, and SolveSpace have been suggested as options.
+I’m pretty sure I’d be unhappy with ImplicitCAD because, by design, it doesn’t have a GUI.

 Beam tapering
 -------------